-In the first layer of the capillary routing (Fig. 4) there are four links having a load of $\frac{1}{2}$ , but only two of them, marked by thick dashes, are true bottlenecks and will continue to maintain their load in all successive iterations.
-In the second layer (Fig. 5) there are four links with a value of $\frac{1}{3}$ , but only three of them, also marked by thick dashes, are the true bottlenecks.
-In the third final layer (Fig. 6) there are two bottlenecks with a load of $\frac{1}{4}$ .
+In the first layer of the capillary routing (Fig. 4) there are four links having a load of $\frac{1}{2}$, but only two of them, marked by thick dashes, are true bottlenecks and will continue to maintain their load in all successive iterations.
+In the second layer (Fig. 5) there are four links with a value of $\frac{1}{3}$, but only three of them, also marked by thick dashes, are the true bottlenecks.
+In the third final layer (Fig. 6) there are two bottlenecks with a load of $\frac{1}{4}$.
 The loads of the two remaining links ultimately become $\frac{1}{6}$ and $\frac{1}{12}$ respectively.

-Although the above described iterative LP process defining the capillary routing is completely valid for formulation of LP models, the precision errors propagating through the LP minimization statements of the layers of capillary routing reach however noticeable sizes and, when dealing with tiny loads, can often result in numerical instabilities (and infeasible problems).
+Although this iterative LP process defining the capillary routing is completely valid, the precision errors propagating through the LP minimization statements of the layers of capillary routing reach noticeable sizes and, when dealing with tiny loads, often result in numerical instabilities.
 We have found a different, stable LP method maintaining the values of parameters and variables always in the same scale.

 Instead of decreasing the maximal value of loads of the links, the routing path is discovered by solving the max flow problem.
-The resulting routing solutions of these two methods are identical except that the proportions of flow differ by the increase factor of the max flow solution.
-The diagrams of Fig. 7 to Fig. 12 present the discovery of capillary routing according to the max-flow LP approach, on the same network example with the 7 nodes previously shown in Fig. 4, Fig. 5 and Fig. 6.
+The routing solutions resulting from these two methods are identical except that the proportions of flow differ by the increase factor of the max flow solution.
+The diagrams of Fig. 7 to Fig. 12 present the discovery of capillary routing according to the max-flow LP approach, on the same network example with the 6 nodes previously shown in Fig. 4, Fig. 5 and Fig. 6.